-Bride’s Survival Guide: African Wedding Customs That You Should Know As A First-time Guest
+African Wedding Customs To Know As A First-time Guest

 Africa is a continent that is diverse and large, with the Wedding customs for Africa differ depending on the religion, nation, and the ethnic groups of couples.
-The United States has a diverse African diaspora from different countries, and thus, it is not surprising that you have been invited to an African wedding.
+The United States has a diverse African diaspora from different countries.
+And thus, it is not surprising that you received an invitation to an African wedding.
 You are wondering which wedding dress should you adorn yourself and how you should behave.

 East African wedding customs

 East Africa has countries such as Eritrea, Tanzania, and Kenya among the large nations in East Africa.
 Swahili people are native to Tanzania, Kenya, and parts of Central Africa as well.
 Many from these particular parts of the continent are Muslims, and their wedding customs tend to emulate other Islamic cultures.

 Similar to Indians and North Africans, Swahili wedding celebrations tend to feature a henna pre-wedding party for the bride, her bridesmaids, and other close women relatives.
 Swahili grooms together with their male relatives gather for a night for fight-dancing before the wedding.
 It is typically referred to as kirumbizi.

 Amhara is people who are native to Ethiopia with their traditional weddings featuring Habesha cloth garments.
 Brides put on elegant white gowns which are made from the fabric with gold or red trimmings and accents in bright blue, deep greens, or rich black.
 The attire of the groom can either be a long coat with the same cloth parts or western suit.